-The Company reports financial results on a GAAP basis and also provides certain "Core Earnings" performance measures.
+The Company reports financial results on a GAAP basis and also provides certain non-GAAP "Core Earnings" performance measures.
 The difference between the Company's "Core Earnings" and GAAP results for the periods presented were the unrealized, mark-to-market gains/losses on derivative contracts (excluding current period accruals on the derivative instruments), net of tax.
 These are recognized in GAAP, but not in "Core Earnings" results.
 The Company provides "Core Earnings" measures because this is what management uses when making management decisions regarding the Company's performance and the allocation of corporate resources.
 The Company's "Core Earnings" are not defined terms within GAAP and may not be comparable to similarly titled measures reported by other companies.

-For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - GAAP Consolidated Earnings Summary-'Core Earnings'' in the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2017 for a further discussion and the "'Core Earnings' to GAAP Reconciliation" table in this Presentation for a complete reconciliation between GAAP net income and "Core Earnings".
+For additional information, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - GAAP Consolidated Earnings Summary-'Core Earnings'" in the Company's Annual Report on Form 10-K for the year ended December 31, 2017 and Quarterly Report on Form 10-Q for the quarter ended March 31, 2018.
+For a complete reconciliation between GAAP net income and "Core Earnings", see the "'Core Earnings' to GAAP Reconciliation" table in the April 23, 2018 Earnings Press Release.